Spongenuity/klaviyo-shopify-integration/README.md

 2. For each order, Klaviyo wants two event types: “Placed Order” and “Ordered Product”.
     - Pulled data in from Shopify, then iterated over each order once for “Placed Order” and again for “Ordered Product” over each order and formatted the data into their respective payloads

+#### Improvements/Changes
+* Tests and logs would be necessary if this was to scale up

 ##### Notes: